2022-Software-Engineering-Team-5/software-engineering-tools-exercises/README.md

 # StudyRoomSystem

-for executing with UI: StudyRoom-StudyRoom-StudyRoomDemo.java for executing with GUI: StudyRoom-GUI-StudyRoomSystem.java
+for executing with UI: StudyRoom-src-StudyRoom-StudyRoomDemo.java for executing with GUI: StudyRoom-src-GUI-StudyRoomSystem.java